Policy and Hiring Guidelines

 Adult entertainment industry organizations and representatives are ineligible to post jobs on Handshake, conduct on-campus interviews, and participate in UNC’s career fairs.

 - Right to Refuse

-The Career Services Office reserves the right to deny an employer access and participation based on previous experiences of our students, alumni, colleagues, and/or Career Services personnel that indicate that the employer has not or does not comply with any of the requirements described above.
+The Center for Career Readiness Office reserves the right to deny an employer access and participation based on previous experiences of our students, alumni, colleagues, and/or Center for Career Readiness personnel that indicate that the employer has not or does not comply with any of the requirements described above.